BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Superlunary"   | Ethereal   | Mysticism
 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 9/1/22:
+Geeze it's been a minute, work got busy.
+Also I couldn't figure out a bug with the code for the longest time.
+But I rounded that corner and I've mostly added ghost battles, I still need to do some testing to make sure it's working right.
+Right now multiplayer.py just sends ghost files over to the other thumby, I need to add a way to cycle through ghost files, ghost file ujsons need to be manually changed in ghostBattle.py code

 Updates as of 04/18/22: